BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

 ### Rodinia {#sssec:rodinia}

-Che et. al [@che2009rodinia] initially proposed a benchmark suite to cover a wide range of parallel communication patterns.
+Che et al. [@che2009rodinia] initially proposed a benchmark suite to cover a wide range of parallel communication patterns.
 The benchmarks were selected following the Berkeley Dwarf Taxonomy and are from real world high performance computing applications.
 The diversity between selected benchmarks was shown by measuring execution times, communications overheads and energy usage of running each benchmark on an NVIDIA GTX 280 GPU and an Intel Core 2 Extreme CPU.
 Across the suite: speedups in execution times ranged from 5.5x to 80.8x, communication overheads varied from 2-76% and GPU power consumption overheads ranged from 38-83 Watts, illustrating important architectural differences between the CPU and GPU.